 - Es un buen punto; no lo había visto de esa manera.
 (That’s a good point!
 I hadn’t seen it that way!)

 - ¿Sabes qué?
 Creo que tienes razón.
 (You know what?
 I think you’re right.)

 - No sabía eso; pienso igual.
 (I didn’t know that.
 I think the same way.)

 Así que ¿qué opinas?
 (So, what do you think?)
 Do you think you can start expressing your opinion in Spanish now?

-Remember: usually you’ll be talking about things you like and dislike, so the next article you should read is the one about the verb “gustar”, which means “to like”, to make your conversations in Spanish even more interesting.
+Remember: usually you’ll be talking about things you like and dislike, so the next video you should watch is about how to use “gustar”, which means “to like”, to make your conversations in Spanish even more interesting.